According to the Centers for Disease Control and Prevention (CDC) over 54 million people have arthritis.

 While it can be difficult to live with, there are ways to manage the symptoms that are often associated with arthritis and one of them is to make adjustments to your diet.

-Three Anti-Inflammatory Foods for Joint Health
+Five Anti-Inflammatory Foods for Joint Health

 Not only does garlic add a boost of flavor to any dish, it can also help fight inflammation.